Have you ever tried to make a withdrawal or transaction and suddenly found that you had a blocked account?

 Read on in this guide to blocked accounts to learn what to do if your account is blocked and the measures you can take to prevent your account from being blocked in the first place.

 Note: You might want to consider opening a second bank account offshore to make sure you always have access to your money.
-To do so, you will need to understand the process of how to open a bank account as a non-resident.
+To do so, you will need to understand the non-resident account opening process and how to open a bank account as a foreigner.
 Including knowing which account opening requirements you are able to meet.

 KEY TAKEAWAYS